ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 call    _Z5f_two18deque_iterator_two ; f_two(deque_iterator_two)
 ```

-That's... definitely not the same assembly.
+That's… definitely not the same assembly.
 Despite having identical structure and content, changing the copy constructor changes how it's called.
 And not even changing the copy constructor in a way that truly matters: the behavior is identical in both forms: it does a bit-blasting copy operation!
 Right now, we have the functions — `f_one` and `f_two` — with two distinct names, and two distinct symbols in the final executable.
 But, you can imagine that if we had a single `deque_iterator` type, and added that copy constructor, GCC would violate the previously-established `edi` + `esi` register contract expected by the internals of some call `f` and instead start messing around with `rdi` and `xmm15`.
 This means that while the code compiles, links, and even runtime loads properly, the actual running of the code has a separate by-the-bits expectation.
 And when every single bit matters, it turns out everything else needs to be extremely well-defined when it comes to how the world works out.
 Argument placement, data layout, even the amount of stack space used and where things are kept changes based on making a fundamentally idempotent change to the copy constructor.